cloudfoundry/routing-acceptance-tests/README.md

 source .envrc
 ```

-The following commands will create a config file `integration_config.json` for a [bosh-lite](https://github.com/cloudfoundry/bosh-lite) installation and set the `ROUTER_API_CONFIG` environment variable to the path for this file.
+The following commands will create a config file `integration_config.json` for a [bosh-lite](https://github.com/cloudfoundry/bosh-lite) installation and set the `CONFIG` environment variable to the path for this file.
 Edit `integration_config.json` as appropriate for your environment.

 ```bash